sindresorhus/emittery/readme.md

 It's only ~200 bytes minified and gzipped.
 [I'm not fanatic about keeping the size at this level though.](https://github.com/sindresorhus/emittery/pull/5#issuecomment-347479211)

-It's works in Node.js and the browser (using a bundler).
+It works in Node.js and the browser (using a bundler).

 Emitting events asynchronously is important for production code where you want the least amount of synchronous operations.